 What writing songs in different genres feels like.

-Some years ago, I tried to force myself to write music in a certain genre just to make my audience happy.
-It already happened, that a pop song was turned into trance, because it was easier for me to realize.
+Some years ago, I forced myself to write music in a certain genre just to please my audience.
+I turned a pop rock song into trance, because it was easier for me to realize.
 I can’t play guitar, so I changed the style by playing the arpeggio with a synthesizer and fasten it.
-The original song is a pop rock ballad.
 Now, I feel like it’s one of the worst ideas I ever had.

-Write the songs in the genre that feels natural for this song instead of pushing it into a certain direction.
+Write a song in the genre that feels natural for it instead of pushing your idea into a certain direction.
 You cannot force writing songs with a certain feeling or instrumentation.
 Bury the thoughts of matching the audience’ expectations.
 I wrote plenty of songs since September 2020, most of them were pop and rock.
 There are even some experimental attempts on genres, you may not even think of.
 I’m feeling good.

 Nobody knows whether and when I do electronic music again.

-I hope I made some things clear on the fuzz about leaving electronic music for good, changing styles, rebranding etc. It was never my attention to become a brand and to be attached to a certain kind of music.
-The only thing that changes right now is that I speak more frankly and embrace being a multi-genre songwriter.
+I hope I made some things clear on the fuzz about leaving electronic music for good, changing styles, rebranding etc. It was never my intention to become a brand and to be attached to a certain kind of music.
+I embrace being a multi-genre songwriter.
 That’s everything that changed right here, right now.